-(SMW#607/1, [BTS]) - Thunderclap told the arriving press that it was Spider-Man who had caused the property destruction, and the next morning the Daily Bugle newspaper's front page carried a picture of Thunderclap taken by Peter Parker along with the byline "A Real Hero: Thunderclap Halts Spiderman Threat!"
+(SMW#607/1 - BTS) - Thunderclap told the arriving press that it was Spider-Man who had caused the property destruction, and the next morning the Daily Bugle newspaper's front page carried a picture of Thunderclap taken by Peter Parker along with the byline "A Real Hero: Thunderclap Halts Spiderman Threat!"

 Comments: Created by Mike Collins, Barry Kitson and Mark Farmer.

 In case it's not clear from the text, Thunderclap appeared in an original U.K. story which was published in the weekly Spider-Man comic.
-Comments within the story help place where it belongs in relation to Spider-Man's US titles, with Spidey thinking about his relationship problems with the Black Cat, and recent encounters with Frog Man.
+Comments within the story help place where it belongs in relation to Spider-Man's US titles, with Spidey thinking about his relationship problems with the Black Cat, and recent encounters with Frog-Man.
 The end of the story leads directly into the start of Amazing Spider-Man Annual#18.

-Spidey also makes passing mention of a recent encounter with a novice hero called "Red Devil" - I'd guess he possibly means Red-Nine.
+Spidey also makes passing mention of a recent encounter with a novice hero called "Red Devil" -- I'd guess he possibly means Red-Nine.
 Although that hero didn't appear until early the next year, the UK writer might have been given advance notice of upcoming storylines.
 If it isn't Red-Nine, then I'm not sure who he was referring to, as I'm not aware of anybody that Spidey has met called Red Devil.

 Before anyone writes in to correct the profile, let me state that Spider-Man's name is generally hyphenated.
-However the newspaper headline mentioned in the history above (and several instances in the story) ran his name together as one word - hence when I quoted the headline above I also wrote it as Spiderman, exactly as it appeared on the page in question.
+However the newspaper headline mentioned in the history above (and several instances in the story) ran his name together as one word -- hence when I quoted the headline above I also wrote it as Spiderman, exactly as it appeared on the page in question.
 It's a mistake, but not my mistake.

-CLARIFICATIONS: Not to be confused with
+CLARIFICATIONS: Thunderclap should not be confused with

-Any Additions/Corrections?
-Please let me know.
+Any Additions/Corrections? please let me know.

-Back to Marvel UK characters
+Back to Characters